osmanatam/100-days-of-code/post-log.md

 ## Asking Lots of Questions

+I recently heard someone talk about the "_myth of individualism_": The myth that we can and should do everything by ourselves.

+This is something I'm guilty of.
+I believe it holds me back.

-I've been asking for help more often.
+In response, I've been asking for help more often.
 Particularly on forums.

+Outside of personal gains, there's another reason to ask questions.
 I realized that if I have a problem, asking it might help others who have the same question.
 So it's my responsibility to ask the question.

 Most of my questions go on StackOverflow, Youtube comments, the comments on StackOverflow answers, and chat groups.
 The only active dev chat I'm on is the 100daysofcode slack.
 I'd like to find more.
 Some facebook groups have been helpful too.

 You can see some of the questions I've been asking [here](https://stackoverflow.com/users/5004011/dashiell-rose-bark-huss?tab=questions&sort=newest).
-Sometimes they don't get answered- not even a comment.
-Who knows why.
-Maybe the question isn't clear.

 ## Be Bold And Ask Questions

-Sometimes is seems like only stupid or annoying people ask questions.
+Sometimes we believe only stupid or annoying people ask questions.
+Stupid because they can't figure out answer.
+Or annoying because they refuse to.
 So we avoid asking questions to avoid being seen as stupid or annoying.
 But I think **bold people ask questions**.
 So I'm going to be more bold.

 Bold and persistent.
 Who cares if someone thinks I'm stupid?
 As my Shakespeare acting teacher always said, "Welcome to my process, fuck you very much."